 — Anthony Barr (@AnthonyMBarr) January 29, 2015

-Aimee Spencer is the marketing manager at Demme Learning and is a mother of three.
+Aimee Crawford is an ELA Curriculum Specialist at Demme Learning and is a mother of three.
 Aimee talks about her personal experiences with educating her children, and all of the educational options that her family explored.